Dyschronometria: Diagnosing

 Despite dyschronometria's easily recognizable symptoms, the fact that they may also be present in other cerebellar ataxias can make diagnosis difficult.
 Other ataxias may also have symptoms that affect gait, speech, thought process, spatial awareness, and time orientation used in their diagnoses, covering up the fact that most of these patients also have dyschronometria.
-The most common ataxias dyschronometria has been seen to be evident in are dyssynergia, dysmetria, dysdiadochokinesia, dysarthria as well as ataxias effecting stance and gait.
-Dyslexia can be another problem in those individuals affected by dyschronometria, however it is uncertain whether dyslexia is developed or worsened by having it, or if it is the opposite in that having dyslexia increases the chance of developing dyschronometria.
+The most common ataxias dyschronometria has been seen to be evident in are dyssynergia, dysmetria, dysdiadochokinesia, dysarthria as well as ataxias affecting stance and gait.
+Dyslexia can be another problem in those individuals affected by dyschronometria; however, it is uncertain whether dyslexia is developed or worsened by having it, or if it is the opposite in that having dyslexia increases the chance of developing dyschronometria.
 Another problem that dyschronometria faces in detection is that it is a relatively new term for this side effect and precursor to dementia, compared with other cerebellar ataxias such as those mentioned above.
-Even when dyschronometria is detected, it has usually progressed to the point where it cannot be reversed, and there is no benefit in taking the testing medication to either slow down the dyschronometria or the process of dementia setting in, which is what dyschronometria is a signal for.
+Even when dyschronometria is detected, it has usually progressed to the point where it cannot be reversed, and there is no benefit in taking the testing medication to either slow down the dyschronometria or the process of dementia setting in, for which dyschronometria is a signal.

-However the greatest error in diagnosing dyschronometria is that this cerebellar ataxia hides itself in its symptoms and signs.
-The signs seen in those diagnosed with dyschronometria are not obvious, and are often mistaken for other cerebellar ataxias or dementia by medical professionals.
+However, the greatest error in diagnosing dyschronometria is that this cerebellar ataxia hides itself in its symptoms and signs.
+The signs seen in those diagnosed with dyschronometria are not obvious and are often mistaken for other cerebellar ataxias or dementia by medical professionals.
 In addition, medical professionals usually expect to see circadian rhythm being disrupted by noting sleeping cycles and patterns that have no logical sense to them, which has nothing to do with dyschronometria.
-Other errors in diagnosing dyschronometria include the idea that those who have dyschronometria have a speech impediment, experience delusions bordering psychosis, impairment of long term memory, or the complete loss of conscious understanding of time.
+Other errors in diagnosing dyschronometria include the idea that those who have dyschronometria have a speech impediment, impairment of long term memory, the complete loss of conscious understanding of time, or experience delusions bordering psychosis.
 These misconceptions mostly stem from the fact that this cerebellar ataxia is rarely diagnosed without being seen in dementia or with another ataxia.